python-poetry/poetry/docs/contributing.md

 You will need Poetry to start contributing on the Poetry codebase.
 Refer to the [documentation](https://python-poetry.org/docs/#introduction) to start using Poetry.

 {{% note %}}
-Local development of poetry requires Python 3.8 or newer.
+Local development of Poetry requires Python 3.8 or newer.
 {{% /note %}}

 You will first need to clone the repository using `git` and place yourself in its directory: